What to consider before becoming a treasurer

 Club rules and responsibilities

 Make sure you have read the club rules and understand the responsibilities of the role.
-It can save you a lot of time and grief if you take the time to read your club rules because we guarantee some of your members already know them inside out.
+It can save you a lot of time and grief if you take the time to read your club rules.
+We can guarantee some of your members already know them inside out.

 Are you ready to inspire?